That Old Idea of “Game”

 — Richard Garfield, Hobby Games: The 100 Best

-“The definition of game has expanded to included D&D”.
+“The definition of game has expanded to include D&D”.
 Exactly.